hanjunlee21/Lee-et-al-2023/README.md

 Source codes for the reproduction of major findings of

 ````
-RB is a cell cycle-regulated repressor of cohesin-dependent loop formation
+RB is a cell cycle-regulated supressor of cohesin-dependent loop formation

 Authors: Hanjun Lee†, Ioanna-Maria Gkotinakou†, Badri Krishnan, Michael S. Lawrence*, Ioannis Sanidas*‡